Embucket/embucket-labs/crates/core-executor/src/tests/e2e/README.md

 ### Prerequisites

+Should set envs, please check at the repository root `.env_e2e` file that contains the list ov vars needed to be set.

 Some of tests may require toxiproxy, some allow to use MinIO, and some require pure AWS for s3, s3tables buckets.

 Use following to run toxiproxy and MinIO docker containers: